Burnout: Championship Drag Racing

 Burnout: Championship Drag Racing, also known as simply Burnout, is a video game developed by MediaTech West and published by Bethesda Softworks for MS-DOS, released on March 20, 1998.
 A Player's Choice Edition was released in September 1998 for both DOS and Microsoft Windows.
 Burnout was licensed by the Hot Rod magazine.
 Although the name suggests otherwise, the game is not a part of the Burnout series, which would begin 3 years later in 2001.

+Gameplay

+Burnout Championship Drag Racing is a game of 40-second races, involving a meticulous pre-race setup of each vehicle.
+With over 60 adjustable components, from suspension and tires to transmission and brakes, the game demands precision tuning to shave off mere fractions of a second.
+Far from an arcade-style experience, Burnout is a hardcore simulation, designed for players who savor technical depth over flashy gameplay.